fuzehq/documentation/pages/walkthroughs/remittance.md

 ```

 ### Payout Status ##
-To push the latest status of the originator.
+To push the latest status of the payout.
 **Body Parameters**

 - `clientOrderId`: The identifier of the order.